fred-corp/debian-xcenv/README.md

 ```

 > Note : You can also specify the architecture of the container by adding `:arm64` or `:amd64` to the image name.
-> Note : This commands will mount the `xcenv` folder in the current directory to `/root/xcenv` in the container.
+> Note : This commands will mount a `xcenv` folder in the current directory to `/root/xcenv` in the container.
 You can change this path to your needs.

 ## Open a shell in the container